Northwestern University requires at least 45 courses to graduate with a bachelor's degree.

-Northwestern does accept transfer credits.
-The school accepts AP creditbut not IB credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Northwestern accepts transfer credits.
+The school accepts AP credit.
 Additionally, Northwestern has a summer session, so students can earn credits during the summer.

-Around 95% of students who started college at Northwestern complete all the credits required within six years.
+NOTE: Around 95% of students who start college at Northwestern complete all the credits required within six years.

 Northwestern offers an orientation program before the start of fall classes to prepare new students for college life.

 |IB Credits Accepted||Unknown|

 Reminder: Northwestern may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Northwestern does not have a core curriculum.
 Since there are no specific-classes required in order to graduate, students have a lot of flexibiity about what classes they choose to take.